SemMTM/sems-financial-tracker/README.md

 ### Design
 The Finance Tracker was designed with a focus on clarity, simplicity, and usability.
 The goal was to make tracking finances feel visual and intuitive — even for users who typically find budgeting overwhelming.

-### Calendar-First Experience
+**Calendar-First Experience**

 The calendar view is the heart of the app.
 Users can instantly see their daily income and expenses laid out across the month, helping them recognize patterns and plan ahead.
 - Color-coded values (green for income, red for expenses) provide at-a-glance insight
 - Non-interactive past days are visually muted to reduce distraction
 - The current day is outlined, helping users stay oriented

-### Clean, Structured Lists
+**Clean, Structured Lists**

 Under the calendar, financial records are displayed in organized, editable lists:
 - Monthly income and expenditures are grouped and sorted by date
 - Each entry includes an inline Edit button for quick updates
 - A fixed budget section shows remaining disposable income in real time

-### Summary Views for Analysis
+**Summary Views for Analysis**

 In addition to the calendar, users can toggle between monthly and weekly summaries, giving them a breakdown of:
 - Total income and spending
 - Weekly financial performance
 - Remaining budget snapshots

-### Intuitive UX by Design
+**Intuitive UX by Design**

 - Key actions like "Add new expenditure" or "Change view" are placed logically and require minimal clicks
 - Users don’t need to learn the app — it feels natural from the first use
 - The layout adapts to smaller screens without compromising usability

 ### Colour Scheme
+The app supports both Dark Mode (default) and Light Mode, giving users control over their visual experience.

+- Dark Mode:
+    - Used by default to reduce eye strain and provide strong contrast between income (green), expenses (red), and neutral interface elements (white/grey).
+This mode is ideal for long-term use and suits the modern preference for low-light interfaces.
+- Light Mode:
+    - Offers a clean, neutral appearance with inverted tones.
+It’s designed for environments with bright lighting or user preference for higher brightness.
+The same colour cues for income and expenditure are preserved, ensuring consistency across themes.

+Colour choices are functional, not just aesthetic:
+- Green: Clearly indicates positive financial movement (income)
+- Red: Signals outflows (expenditure)
+- Grey/Muted: Used for inactive days or secondary information
+- Blue: Used as a visual highlight for selected calendar days

+This colour language ensures that users can visually scan their finances without needing to interpret numbers in detail.

 [Back to Table of Contents](#table-of-contents)

 # Technologies
 ## Technology Used
 This project is built using JavaScript (React) on the frontend and Python (Django) on the backend.
 It follows a modern full-stack architecture, combining React, Vite, and TanStack React Query for responsive, component-driven UI and real-time API state management.

 The backend is powered by Django REST Framework, PostgreSQL, and secure authentication via dj-rest-auth and SimpleJWT.
 The app is deployed via Netlify (frontend) and Heroku (backend), with strong emphasis on performance, modularity, and real-world scalability.

 ### Full Stack Overview
 | Technology | Purpose |